knetikmedia/knetikcloud-csharp-net35-client/docs/ContentPollsApi.md

 Create a new poll

 Polls are blobs of text with titles, a category and assets.
-Formatting and display of the text is in the hands of the front end.
+Formatting and display of the text is in the hands of the front end. <br><br><b>Permissions Needed:</b> POLLS_ADMIN

 ### Example
 ```csharp